Dental Hygienist

 They should enjoy:

-Registration with the College of Registered Dental Hygienists of Alberta (CRDHA) is mandatory in order to practice in Alberta.
+Registration with the Alberta College of Dental Hygienists (ACDH) is mandatory to practice in Alberta.
 The University of Alberta’s Bachelor of Science in Dental Hygiene program serves as the benchmark program of study for registration.

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.